-Which app to use?
+Which podcast app is best to use?

-Waking Up With Sam Harris – Brilliant to listen to when in the mood for something that is thought provoking.
+Waking Up With Sam Harris – Brilliant to listen to when in the mood for something that is thought-provoking.
 It’s hosted by Sam Harris, the neuroscientist, philosopher, and author.
-He also has top class guests on and they discuss important questions about modern society.
+He also has top-class guests on and they discuss important questions about modern society.

 Ricky Gervais – Massively successful in most things he does, Ricky Gervais was the reason I started listening to podcasts.
 They no longer do regular ones however he still uploads new bits.
 Such as ‘Learn Guitar with David Brent’ which is very funny!
 You can also still see past episodes and listen to them.
 Some very funny conversations with Karl Pilkington and Steven Merchant in there.